Ministry of Infrastructure, Housing and Urban Development (Zambia)

 The Ministry of Infrastructure, Housing and Urban Development is a ministry in Zambia.
 It was called the Ministry of Housing and Infrastructure Development prior to the 2021 general election.
 It is responsible for overseeing infrastructure development, housing policies, and urban planning in the country.
 The ministry plays a key role in national development through the construction and maintenance of roads, public buildings, and housing projects.
 It is headed by the minister of infrastructure, housing and urban development.

+It is the parent ministry of the Road Development Agency (RDA), the National Housing Authority (NHA) and the National Council for Construction (NCC).
+It is one of the five ministries that form the Public-Private Partnership (PPP) Council, with the other four being the Ministry of Finance and National Planning, Ministry of Technology and Science, Ministry of Commerce, Trade and Industry and Ministry of Transport and Logistics.